Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Like Thanos.

 [Thor's smile slowly disappears.
-He puts a shaky hand on Bruce's shoulder an
+He puts a shaky hand on Bruce's shoulder and